razasyedh/htmlvid/readme.md

 #### Get your desired quality easily

 It's very easy to tweak the quality and bitrate to your liking.
 Fast action scenes looking blurry?
-Just add more bitrate!
+Just add more bitrate.
 Have a huge 1920p video?
 Just set the output width and you'll get a file that is easier to share.
 You can even set a size limit on the output file.

 #### Configurable